cockroachdb/docs/v19.1/managed-frequently-asked-questions.md

 ### Do you have a UI?
 How can I see details?

-All customers of our managed service can monitor and troubleshoot their clusters by accessing the [CockroachDB Admin UI](managed-use-the-admin-ui.html).
-In early 2019, you will be able to manage your cluster using a self-service management console.
+All customers of our managed service can manage their clusters through the [Console](https://cockroachlabs.cloud/).